-Measuring f_H through acoustic records
+Measuring heart rate through acoustic records

-This study provides one of the very few datasets of $f{\rm H}$ simultaneously with breathing rate (Génin et al., 2015) for freeranging post-breeding female southern elephant seals.
-Previous studies carried out on $f{\rm H}$ used mainly captive or translocated animals (Andrews et al., 1997; Burgess et al., 1998; Fletcher et al., 1996; Le Boeuf et al., 2000).
-Acoustic records offer the possibility of accessing free-ranging southern elephant seal $f{\rm H}$ during post-dive surface intervals, although records show heart sounds underwater only when the flow noise stops (Burgess et al., 1998).
-This condition of quiet soundscape is satisfied when southern elephant seals are passively drifting through the water column.
-Therefore, $f{\rm H}$ could not be quantified while the seals were actively swimming or gliding underwater because of the associated flow noise.
-In our study, mean $f{\rm H}$ at the surface measured in the four voluntarily diving post-breeding females was 102.4±4.9 beats min-1.
-With northern elephant seals, previous acoustic studies recorded a mean $f{\rm H}$ at the surface of 86 beats min-1 for adult males (Le Boeuf et al., 2000) and a range of 106-121 beats min-1 for juveniles (Andrews et al., 1997; Burgess et al., 1998; Fletcher et al., 1996; Le Boeuf et al., 2000).
+This study provides one of the very few datasets of heart rate, simultaneously with breathing rate (Génin et al., 2015) for free ranging post breeding female SESs.
+Previous studies carried out on heart rate used mainly captive or translocated animals (Andrews et al., 1997; Burgess et al., 1998; Fletcher et al., 1996; 1998; Le Boeuf et al., 2000).
+Acoustic records offer the possibility to access free-ranging SES heart rates during post-dive surface intervals, although records could contain heart sounds under water only when the flow noise stops (Burgess et al., 1998).
+This condition of quiet soundscape is satisfied when SESs are passively drifting through the water column.
+Therefore, heart rate could not be quantified while the seals were actively swimming or gliding underwater due to associated flow noise.
+In our study, mean heart rate at the surface measured in the four voluntary diving post-breeding females was 102.4 ± 4.9 beats.min-1.
+With northern elephant seals, previous acoustic studies recorded a mean heart rate at the surface of 86 beats.min-1 for adult males (Le Boeuf et al., 2000) and ranging from 106 to 121 beats.min-1 for juveniles (Andrews et al., 1997; Burgess et al., 1998; Fletcher et al., 1996; Le Boeuf et al., 2000).
 All these studies demonstrate the reliability of the acoustic method to analyse the cardiovascular system.
-In our data, $f{\rm H}$ was detected only at the surface.
-Hindell and Lea (1998), using an electrical approach, extracted $f{\rm H}$ at the surface of one post-breeding female southern elephant seal over a 50 day period, and found a $f{\rm H}$ ranging between 65 and 95 beats min^{-1} .
-They estimated that this value was underestimated by 10-15% as a result of sampling bias.
-Hence, the two measures are of the same order of magnitude.
+In our data, heart rate is detected only at the surface.
+Hindell and Lea (1998), using an electrical approach, extracted heart rate at the surface of one post-breeding SES female over a 50 days period, and found a heart frequency ranging between 65 and 95 beats.min-1 while at the surface breathing.
+They estimated that this number was underestimated by 10-15 % due to the sampling biases.
+Hence, both measures are in the same order of magnitude.

-The electrical method also allowed the detection of heart beats while the southern elephant seal was swimming underwater.
-During a dive, an elephant seal exhibits pronounced bradycardia (Elsner et al., 1966), a finding confirmed in free-ranging seals (Burgess et al., 1998). $f{\rm H}$ during diving of free-ranging southern elephant seals decreases from 40 beats min-1 for dives less than 13 min to 14 beats min-1 for dives lasting between 13 and 37 min (Hindell and Lea, 1998).
-In this study, we estimated $f{\rm H}$ during one drift dive to be 20.2 ± 5.1 beats min-1, which is consistent with the values found by Hindell and Lea (1998; see their fig. 3) and represents an 80% reduction of $f{\rm H}$ relative to the surface value, which tends to be more important, compared with the mean 64% reduction found in northern elephant seals for all dives combined (Andrews et al., 1997).
-This higher reduction might be related either to drift dives, which are assumed to represent a recovery behaviour (Crocker et al., 1997), or possibly to the longest duration of drift dives, which are on average 25% longer than foraging/travelling dives (C.G., unpublished data).
-The high standard deviation calculated here indicates a high variation between inter-beat intervals, suggesting that bradycardia might be unstable at depth.
-This is consistent with the hypothesis of Williams et al. (2015), who found that both depth and exertion distort bradycardia in Weddell seals (L. weddellii) and bottlenose dolphins (Tursiops truncatus).
-However, this diving $f{\rm H}$ obtained by acoustics has to be validated in laboratory condition, using electrocardiogram methods, for example.
+The electrical method also allowed the detection of heart beats while the SES was swimming underwater.
+During a dive, an elephant seal exhibits pronounced bradycardia (Elsner et al., 1966), a finding confirmed in free-ranging seals (Burgess et al., 1998).
+Heart rate during diving of free-ranging SESs decreases from 40 beats.min-1 for dives less than 13 min to 14 beats.min-1 for dives lasting between 13 min and 37 min (Hindell and Lea, 1998).
+In this study, we estimated heart rate during one drift dive and found 20.2 ± 5.1 beats.min-1, which is consistent with the values found by Hindell and Lea, (1998) in their Fig. 3 and represent an 80% reduction of heart rate compared to surface value, which tends to be more important compared to the mean 64% reduction found in northern elephant seals for all dives combined (Andrews et al., 1997).
+This higher reduction might be related either to drift dive which is supposed to represent a recovery behaviour (Crocker et al. 1997) or possibly to the longest duration of drift dive which are on average 25% longer than foraging/travelling dives (Guinet unpublished data).
+The high standard deviation calculated here indicates a high variation between inter-beat intervals suggesting that bradycardia might be unstable at depth.
+This is consistent with the hypothesis of Williams et al. (2015b) who found that both depth and exertion garble bradycardia in Weddell seals (Leptonychotes weddellii) and bottlenose dolphins (Tursiops truncates).
+However, this diving heart rate obtained by acoustics has to be validated in laboratory condition, using electrocardiogram methods for example.

-Post-dive recovery and f{H,inst}
+Post-dive recovery and instantaneous heart rate